Foyle College: Londonderry High School

 Like Foyle College, Londonderry High School owed its existence to the merging of two independent institutions.
 The first of these, the Ladies' Collegiate School, was set up in 1877 by the Misses McKillip - pioneers in the movement for higher education for women in Ireland.
 Their vision and drive resulted in the starting of a school at 11 Queen Street.
 Two further moves saw the renamed Victoria High School located in Crawford Square, where boarding and day pupils were accommodated.
 The nearby Northlands School of Housewifery (1908) was associated with Victoria High School.

 At the top of Lawrence Hill, Miss J. Kerr had opened St. Lurach's College circa 1900 - this school also took boarders.
 Strand House School (1860) closed during the First World War and the girls mostly went to Victoria or St. Lurach's.
 In 1922 Victoria High School and St. Lurach's amalgamated to form Londonderry High School.
-By 1928 Duncreggan, formerly the home of the late William Tillie, H.M.L., had been purchased and the boarders were transferred there from St. Lurach's.
+By 1928 Duncreggan, formerly the home of the late William Tillie, Lord Lieutenant of the City of Londonderry, had been purchased and the boarders were transferred there from St. Lurach's.
 In the immediate post-war period there was an ever-growing need for increased educational facilities.
 The high point of an ambitious and forward-looking programme was undoubtedly the opening of the new £150,000 building extensions between Duncreggan House and Dunseverick.

 The new buildings were opened by Her Grace The Duchess of Abercorn in May 1962, and on the same day the then Permanent Secretary to the Ministry of Education announced that a new block would be erected to house the Preparatory Department, and this followed in 1964.
-In 1974 the girls joined the boys of Foyle College Preparatory Department which moved into these premises in 1974, and so anticipated the later amalgamation under the Foyle and Londonderry College Act of 1976, resulting in the first co-educational grammar school in Derry.
+In 1974 the girls joined the boys of Foyle College Preparatory Department which moved into these premises in 1974, and so anticipated the later amalgamation under the Foyle and Londonderry College Act 1976 (c. xviii), resulting in the first co-educational grammar school in Derry.
 The Preparatory Department closed in 2003.